<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 7 Whiskey Bars Near Fort Belvoir, Virginia

-One of the best things about a duty station at Fort Belvoir, Virginia, is the access to not only the traditional Washington, D.C. monuments and museums and the plentiful dining and shopping options in Old Town Alexandria, but the unique, tucked away specialty spots that so many people crave—like a great whiskey bar.
+One of the best things to do near Fort Belvoir, Virginia, is to tour the traditional Washington, DC, monuments and museums, and the plentiful dining and shopping options in Old Town Alexandria.
+But there are also unique, tucked-away specialty spots close to the base that so many people crave—like a great whiskey bar.

 It doesn’t matter if you’re a new or seasoned whiskey or whisky fan; you’re in the right place.
 The area surrounding Fort Belvoir has some of the best places to sip and linger.
 These are seven of the top sites to try new and rare whiskey blends.